Jody Conradt

-Addie Jo "Jody" Conradt (born May 13, 1941) is a retired women's basketball coach.
+Addie Jo "Jody" Conradt (born May 13, 1941) is an American retired women's basketball coach.
 She was the head coach for the women's team at University of Texas at Austin (UT).
 Her coaching career spanned 38 years, with the last 31 years at UT from 1976 to 2007.
 She also served concurrently as the UT women's athletic director from 1992 to 2001.
 During her tenure at UT, she achieved several notable personal and team milestones in collegiate basketball.
 At retirement, she had tallied 900 career victories, second place in all time victories for an NCAA Division I basketball coach.
 Conradt was inducted in the inaugural class at the Women's Basketball Hall of Fame in 1999.

 High school and college

 Addie Jo Conradt was born in Goldthwaite, Texas, United States to Ann and Charles Conradt.
 Both her parents were athletic, with her mother playing competitively on a local softball team, and her father playing semi-pro baseball.
 She was a standout basketball player at Goldthwaite High School, where she averaged 40 points per game.
 Many people growing up in Goldthwaite stayed there, according to Conradt, but she got a sense that one could have larger ambitions when a Goldthwaite native, Marie Reynolds, joined the All American Red Heads Team, a barnstorming basketball team which played throughout the United States and around the world.
 After high school, Conradt played collegiate basketball at Baylor University, earning a degree in physical education in 1963.
 She finished her collegiate basketball career averaging 20 points per game.
-After graduation, she taught and coached at Waco Midway High School and earned her master's degree from Baylor in 1969.
+After graduation, she taught and coached at Midway High School in Waco and earned her master's degree from Baylor in 1969.